 Located just outside of Banff National Park in Alberta, Canmore is Canada’s premier outdoor destination.
 With five provincial parks, 4,000 square km mountains and the foothills of the Canadian Rockies at your doorstep, it’s no wonder Canmore was voted as one of the best places to live in Canada.
-Located within Kananaskis Country, this mountain town is often overshadowed by Banff, but with backcountry trails, micro brew pubs and excellent dining Canmore has it all!
+Located within Kananaskis Country, this mountain town in Alberta, Canada is often overshadowed by Banff, but with backcountry trails, micro brew pubs and excellent dining Canmore has it all!

 So, what can you do in Canmore?
 Let’s find out.